 The die is enclosed in an airtight housing that has two openings, a sprue at the bottom and a vacuum outlet at the top.
 The sprue is placed below the surface of the molten metal.
 A vacuum is created in the receiver, which creates a pressure differential that causes the molten metal to flow up the sprue and into the die.

 Investment casting, also known as lost wax casting, begins with wax being injected into the die to create the pattern of the finished product.
-The waxed patterns are attached to a runner to form a tree-like configuration.
-The tree is dipped into a slurry, which forms a ceramic shell around the wax shape.
+The waxed patterns are attached to a sprue to form a tree-like configuration.
+The tree is dipped into a slurry multiple times, which forms a strong ceramic shell around the wax shape.

 Once the ceramic has set and hardened, it is heated in an autoclave to complete the dewax burnout.
-To further harden the ceramic shell, it is fired before being filled with the molten aluminum, which is poured into the runner and passes through the series of sprues into the molds.
+To achieve desirable temperature of the shell, it is pre-heated before being filled with the molten aluminum, which is poured into the sprue and passes through the series of runner and gates into the molds.
 When the parts harden, the ceramic is knocked off leaving the tree connected parts to be cut from the tree.

-The lost foam casting process is similar to investment casting where wax is replaced with polystyrene foam.
+The lost foam casting process is another type of investment casting where wax is replaced with polystyrene foam.
 The pattern is molded from polystyrene in a cluster assembly like the runner and sprues of investment casting.
 Polystyrene beads are injected into heated aluminum molds at low pressure with steam added to expand the polystyrene to fill the cavities.

 The pattern is placed in densely packed dry sand that is vibration compacted to eliminate voids or air pockets.
 As the molten aluminum is poured into the sand mold, the foam is burned off, and the casting is formed.